 ProjectsHere are the projects that we currently work on:

-- YAGO: YAGO is a large open source knowledge base constructed from WordNet, Wikipedia, and other sources.
+- YAGO is a large open source knowledge base constructed from WordNet, Wikipedia, and other sources.

-- Mapping brain activity to scientific terms (in collaboration with INRIA Saclay)
+- We work on mapping brain activity to scientific terms (in collaboration with INRIA Saclay).

 Older projects are

 - Combinatorial creativity: a field of research concerned with making computers creative.

 - DIVINA: A system that helps internet users make sure that their internet accounts are safe and secure.